apx

 search_registry_components

-Search for UI components using semantic search across configured registries.
+Search for UI components using semantic search across all cached registries.

 Parameters: